Financial-Times/origami/components/o-header-services/README.md

 If you are using extra content (such as a 'Sign in' link), that will be pulled into the drawer, as well.
 (This behaviour can be supressed by adding the class `.o-header-services__related-content--always-visible`)

-For an example and markup, see the [primary navigation in the Origami Registry](https://registry.origami.ft.com/components/o-header-services@3.2.10#demo-header-with-primary-navigation).
+For an example and markup, see the [primary navigation in Storybook(https://o2-core.origami.ft.com/?path=/story/maintained-o-header-services--header-with-primary-and-secondary-navigation).

 ### Core Experience Of The Drawer